 We usually provide 12kV primary power to large new developments, which typically requires a switchgear system that takes up around 700 square feet of space (including clearances).
 Switchgear can be installed in most basement or garage spaces, and can be shared among multiple buildings and developments for up to 12MW of total power load.
 SFPUC will work with you to determine the best design and layout of the equipment.

 What kind of costs and rates can I expect?

 Because the City is a tax-exempt entity, our customers can save on the upfront capital costs of construction.
-We don’t charge our customers any tax on the cost to install SFPUC-owned infrastructure to provide electricity, which can result in savings of between 22-34% of those costs for your development project.
+We don’t charge our customers any tax on the cost to install SFPUC-owned infrastructure to provide electricity, which can result in savings of approximately 22-34% of those costs for your development project.
 Hetch Hetchy Power also has significantly lower long-term energy costs, which can be particularly beneficial for a developer who will own and operate the building after construction.
 Our rates tend to be about 10% lower than PG&Es because we are driven by a mission of decreasing greenhouse-gas emissions in San Francisco, not by expanding profits for shareholders.

-What kind of service can I expect?
+What kind of service will I receive?